Noureldien334/Noureldien334/README.md

 ### Hi there 👋

-- I'm a computer science fresh gradudate from Helwan Unversity.
+- I'm a computer science fresh graduate from Helwan Unversity.
 - 🔭 I’m currently working on some NodeJs projects
 - 🌱 I’m currently learning Backend development with NodeJs
 - 📫 How to reach me: noureldien334@outlook.com